AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/Python-Packages.rst

 Say I want an array of a specified size starting from 0, something that would be helpful for generating a plot.
 I could use ``np.arange()`` to do this.
 If I want an array from 0 to 9, or of size 10, I would simply run ``np.arange(10)``.
 I can also specify two bounds and a step size if I want to have even greater control over my array.
 To do this, I would still use ``np.arange()``\ , but with 3 inputs as such: ``np.arange(low, high, step size)``\ , so ``np.arange(0, 1, 0.1)`` would give me an array from 0 to, but not including, 1 in 0.1 increments.

-NumPy has many capabilities, which I won't be able to discuss in-depth on the Wiki, but `here's <https://www.dataquest.io/blog/numpy-cheat-sheet/>`_ a great guide to learn more about NumPy's power.
+NumPy has many capabilities, which I won't be able to discuss in-depth on the Wiki, but `numpy's cheat sheet <https://www.dataquest.io/blog/numpy-cheat-sheet/>`_ is a great guide to learn more about NumPy's power.